newlogic/smartscanner-capacitor/README.md

-# mlkit-capacitor-plugin
+# id-pass-smart-scanner-capacitor
-The repository for the MLKit Plugin to be used with the Base MLKit Capacitor project
+The repository for the Capacitor Plugin to be used with the Smart Scanner core library

 ## Prerequisites